 Local 620, of the Service Employees International Union (SEIU), is a

-labor union representing more than 3,700 public employees in Santa
+labor union representing about 3,700 public employees in Santa

 Barbara and San Luis Obispo Counties in California, is an affiliate of